farhantandia/Big-City-Weather-App/README.md

 # BigCityWeatherApp
- Weather Application of All location in the world with open wather API
+ Weather Application of All location in the world with open weather API

 ## Motivation
 This is a project of my learning record for android beginner final submission at [Dicoding](https://www.dicoding.com/academies/51)